dunika/result-try/README.md

 - **Classes:** Preserves constructor names for custom classes.
 - **Errors:** Fully serializes Error chains and causes.

-`result-try` uses `inspect` internally within `ResultError` and all HTTP error types to ensure that any error caught—whether it's an object, string, or class—is preserved safely.

 ```typescript
 import { inspect } from "result-try"